 About me

-My name is Stephanie Butland and I am a breast cancer survivor.
-(I am trying to find a better term than survivor, which sounds a bit, well, lacking in joi de vivre, somehow.
-Suggestions welcome.)
+My name is Stephanie Butland and I am thriving after breast cancer.
+(I used to say I was a survivor, but that was a bit, well, lacking in joi de vivre, somehow.)

 Since diagnosis in November 2008 I have taken everything that the medical profession can throw at me: surgery, chemotherapy, radiotherapy, and ongoing drug therapy.
 And I’ve tried to do it with a good heart and a strong mind.
 Sometimes I’ve succeeded.
 Always, I’ve blogged.